 The collection contains the business records of the Committee on Women, Population,& the Environment (CWPE), a multi-racial alliance that works on the local, regional, national, and international levels to oppose population control policies that blame overpopulation for poverty, hunger, environmental degradation and political volatility.

 The Inter-American Commission of Women Records primarily consists of bulletins, publications, and reports (many in Spanish), as well as correspondence, clippings, photographs, and reports.
 The bulk of the materials are dated between 1933 and 1959.

 Rodriguez describes childhood and adolescence on the Lower East Side.
 Her story underscores the centrality of cultural programs to community organizing in the late 1960s and the difficulty of integrating artistic work and political conviction in later years.
 Rodriguez describes the organizational challenges and personal costs involved in creating and sustaining small social justice organizations.
 The interview includes a detailed account of the formation of SisterSong.
 (Transcript 77 pp.)

 Latinas; Youth advocate; Women's health advocacy organization.
 The National Latina Health Organization Records include health education and workshop curricula, office files, surveys, conference materials, and newsletters.
 The NLHO's programming for Latina health issues and their teen programs are well documented.
 There are also some records of the Board of Directors and a few financial records.

-The collection contains Newsletters and pamphlets of the National Latina Institute for Reproductive Health, an organization that ensures the fundamental human right to reproductive health for Latinas, their families and their communities through education, advocacy and coalition building.
+The collection contains Newsletters and pamphlets of the National Latina Institute for Reproductive Justice, an organization that ensures the fundamental human right to reproductive health for Latinas, their families and their communities through education, advocacy and coalition building.

 Reproductive rights advocacy and healthcare reform organization.
 Conference materials, background information, and video recordings from the SisterSong National Membership Meetings.